beetbox/audioread/README.rst

   @RyanMarcus and @ssssam).
   The maddec backend now always produces bytes objects, like the other backends (thanks to @ssssam).
+  Resolve an audio data memory leak in the GStreamer backend (thanks again to
+  @ssssam).

 2.1.6
   Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for